 Nothing beats a classic and West Country Girl serves up some of the best.
-If you’re not about the bells and whistles and just really want a really good crepe, this 11th arondissement establishment is a great shout.
+If you’re not about the bells and whistles and just really want a really good crepe, this 11th arrondissement establishment is a great shout.
 Famed for its apple crepes which come drizzled with the house caramel sauce, you might need to order not just one but two.

 If you’re craving something other than Parisian fare, Princess Crepe serves up Japanese-style crepes that are a long way away from the galettes down the road.
 The store itself is an experience – cutesy, pink and over the top – and the insane combinations would shock the Parisian crepe purist.
-Anybody up for a crepe filled with nutella, strawberries and an entire slab of cheesecake?
+Anybody up for a crepe filled with Nutella, strawberries and an entire slab of cheesecake?

 If you’re planning on taking on the Oberkampf nightlife, make a pit stop at La Crepitante first to stock up on carbs for the night.
-This nondescript creperie won’t break the bank and yet give the bigger, pricer joins a good run for their money with decadent specialties including scallops, andouille sausage, mustard and cognac sauce and more.
+This nondescript creperie won’t break the bank and yet give the bigger, pricer joins a good run for their money with decadent specialities including scallops, andouille sausage, mustard and cognac sauce and more.